 Open the pressed strip back up and fold each long edge so that the raw edge of the strip abuts the middle crease.
 Press

 Fold the long strip in half again and press.

 Stitch along edge.

 I decided to add a decorative stitch to the ties I made, but this certainly isn’t necessary.

 Cut a 16″ square of fabric for the pocket.

-Fold the square in half, wrong sides together, and stitch a 1/4″ seam around the raw edges, leaving a 3-4″ opening along the bottom of the pocket.
+Fold the square in half, right sides together, and stitch a 1/4″ seam around the raw edges, leaving a 3-4″ opening along the bottom of the pocket.
 Stitch down into the seam allowance where the stitching ends on both sides of the opening.
 This helps the seam allowance go inside the pocket when the fabric is turned right side out.